viur-framework/viur-docs/source/config.rst

 Defines a custom error handler.
 If set, ViUR calls this function instead of rendering the `viur.errorTemplate`_ in case of exception.

-The function must accept one argument (an instance of the Python exception object, or an instance of the `server.errors.HTTPException`_, in case that an HTTP-exception occurs).
+The function must accept one argument (an instance of the Python exception object (possibly an instance of `server.errors.HTTPException`_), in case that an HTTP-exception occurs).

 viur.errorTemplate